An American in Foreign Lands

 I kept notes that I thought would one day be useful.
 Here are a few samples of what I have.

 She taught me about the impact of colonialism and capitalism on poor places like Puerto Rico and Cuba.
-About how the United Fruit Company, backed by the CIA, were evil, stealing the best land from local farmers throughout Latin America.
+About how the United Fruit Company, backed by the CIA, was evil, stealing the best land from local farmers throughout Latin America.
 About how I saw American presidents like John F. Kennedy through rose-colored glasses.
 And much more.
 Throughout this assault, I paid close attention and asked questions.
 That seemed to please her.

 The class had self-segregated, with women at their own tables, most wearing headscarves that did not hide their faces.
 I arrived last when there were few empty seats.
 I noticed an empty seat at a women’s table and another at a men’s table.

 I pretended not to notice the seat at the men’s table and asked the women if I could join them.
 I was aware that most students were watching me.
 The women smiled and looked delighted that I would want to sit with them.
-Although smiling, one woman looked around as if she was looking for a ruling on whether having lunch with a western man was permissable.
+Although smiling, one woman looked around as if she was looking for a ruling on whether having lunch with a Western man was permissible.
 I didn’t sense that from the other four.

 At the afternoon break that day, I sought out a group of male students to speak with.
-Unlike the women at lunch who asked lots of questions about the U.S,, the men were more interested in filling me in on their country.
+Unlike the women at lunch who asked lots of questions about the U.S., the men were more interested in filling me in on their country.
 I learned how to pronounce names, the ordering and significance of given and family names, the demographics of the country, how business practices and advertising on TV in Indonesia are different than in the U.S., and many other topics.

 Dubai and Jeddah

 In the early 2000s, I was hired to speak about computer networking at IT conferences in two cities: Dubai in the United Arab Emirates (UAE) and Jeddah in Saudi Arabia.
 This was to be my first time in both countries.
-Before I left on the trip, I learned that both countries were majority Muslim but the UAE was about 80 percent Muslim and progressive while Saudi Arabia was virtually 100 percent Muslim and authoritarian.
+Before I left on the trip, I learned that both countries were majority Muslim, but the UAE was about 80 percent Muslim and progressive while, Saudi Arabia was virtually 100 percent Muslim and authoritarian.
 My experiences there confirmed this.

 I spent the next few days in bed.
 I had no appetite and lived on bottled water and bananas.
 On the day before I was to board a flight for Jeddah, I was feeling much better but I had missed seeing much of Dubai or putting my feet in the Persian Gulf.
 The conference organizer sent someone along with me on the same flight to assist me with entering the Kingdom of Saudi Arabia.
 I was happy to have him.

 Entering the Kingdom was intimidating.
 I was warned in advance that my passport should not have any indication that I had traveled to the Holy Land.
 I hadn’t.
 I watched as the arriving passengers had to file past men who grilled them about their travels and checked what they were bringing into the country.
-They seized any Western magazines and a few audio casettes.
+They seized any Western magazines and a few audio cassettes.
 When it was my turn, the man focused on the stack of CDs I had with me.
 He asked if it was music.
 I said that it was software and showed him my computer.
-He consulted another man and they decided that I was OK.
+He consulted another man, and they decided that I was OK.